jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 - Database initialization: `sql/ddl.sql` is executed on host_agent database to create `host_info` and `host_usage` tables
 - Crontab: A cron job was added using `crontab -e` to execute host_usage.sh every minute automatically.
 # Improvements
+- **Add automated tests for the Bash scripts**: The scripts are tested manually by running them and verifying the results.
+  It would be more efficient to automate tests  for argument validation, error handling, and other types of errors to make the project will be more reliable and easier to maintain.

+- **Automate crontab setup** : The cron job must be added manually using `crontab -e`.
+An improvement would be to provide a setup script that automatically configures the cron entry for the user.
+This will ensure consistency across all machines especially in a multi-host environment.

+- **Add a primary key to `host_usage` table** :
+  Currently, the `host_usage` table does not have a primary key, which means that there is no uniqueness constraint.
+  An improvement would be to add a primary key or composite primary key to improve data integrity and make queries on records more efficiently later on.